RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 systemctl restart apache2
 ```

 File locations may also vary depending on how you set up your web server.
+You may also need to install certain modules (i.e. mod_rewrite, mod_status) using `a2enmod` where needed.

 ### 📌 Disable SSLv2/SSLv3/TLSv1/TLSv1.1